ARTSFEST PHOTOGRAPHY YR2

 Natasha Edwards

-My project “fear forest” is about showing peoples biggest fears and phobias.
+My project, ‘Fear Forest’, is about showing people’s biggest fears and phobias.
 I created this because I enjoy exploring horror aspects within artistic images.
-It was important to me that I do this project because I wanted my audience to explore the different phobias that people have within themselves.
+It was important for me to undertake this project because I wanted my audience to explore the different phobias that people harbour within themselves.

-My motivations came from the movie “Escape Room”, it shows their individual fears that they must overcome and escape through.
-I was inspired by Kelly Jean because her work is eerie and unsettling but creative and artistic.
-I hope people that view my work feel uneasy and creeped out also.
+My motivations came from the film ‘Escape Room’; it shows characters facing their individual fears, which they must overcome to escape.
+I was inspired by Kelly Jean because her work is eerie and unsettling, yet highly creative and artistic.
+I hope people who view my work also feel uneasy and creeped out.

-Overall, I enjoyed making this project because I had total creative freedom and got to indulge into the deeper meaning of people’s phobias and find out more about them.
+Overall, I enjoyed making this project because I had total creative freedom and got to delve into the deeper meanings of people’s phobias to find out more about them.

 Poppy Haney